What is currently happening on the Rail Trail?

 The fundraising campaign is concentrating on the rail trail surface estimated to cost $160 per meter.
 As funds are raised to surface the trail, they will help leverage government funding to address all the other layers.

-Download the latest information bulletin (Spring 2021)
+Download the latest information bulletin (September 2024)

 What will the surface of the trail be?